Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

-If you don’t have one yet, consider working with an accountant or a business coach who can help you with your company’s finances.
+If you don’t have one yet, think about working with an accountant or a business coach who can help with your company’s finances.

 5. Make the Web Your Friend

-Haven’t focused much on your website or social networking efforts?
-(Or maybe you don’t even have a business website, Twitter handle or Facebook business page.)
-Think about investing some time to get these up and running.
 If you aren’t tech-savvy, it’s easy enough to find freelance help.
-Search sites such as Fiverr and Upwork to find professionals looking for short-term projects.
+Search through sites such as Fiverr and Upwork to find professionals looking for short-term projects.

 New Year’s Resolutions for Business Professionals